Kyle Nickel • July 14, 2017

 The power to produce a sophisticated broadcast at a smart price is within your hands.
 With BoxCast, it’s easy to stream your events professionally.

-Even without any technical prowess, you can produce beautiful broadcasts to share on your website, Facebook Live, YouTube Live, Vimeo, AppleTV, Roku, and more.
+Even without any technical prowess, you can produce beautiful broadcasts to share on your website, Facebook Live, YouTube Live, Periscope, AppleTV, Roku, Amazon FireTV, and Chromecast.
 All you have to do is connect your camera and an internet connection to our streaming hardware.

 Of course, if you’re more technically savvy, you can always use BoxCast to put on a more sophisticated production.